Chapter Six: The Starry Void

 “What?
 But you are the Farseer.”

-“It's about, it's about, how you think of me.
+“It’s about, it’s about, how you think of me.
 Here…” Yali pulled away from me.
-I reluctantly let her untangle herself from my arms and step back.
+With some reluctance, I let her untangle herself from my arms and step back.
 Then she solemnly raised one hand and began reciting an invocation.
-It wasn't one I could repeat from memory, but I recognized it.
+It wasn’t one I could repeat from memory, but I recognized it.
 “By our ancestors who laid down the stones beneath our feet, by our visions for the generations yet to come, by the Waiting God, –”